 Foundation for Rehabilitation Psychology Student Presentation Award

-Amanda Childs, PhD, is a post-doctoral fellow of Joseph F. Rath, PhD, at Rusk Rehabilitation.
+Amanda Childs, PhD, is a post-doctoral fellow of Joseph F. Rath, PhD, at the Rusk Institute of Rehabilitation Medicine.
 She presented her research project, "MMPI Profiles of Outpatients with Mild Traumatic Brain Injury: What’s the norm?"

 Joshua McKeever is a doctoral student of Maria T. Schultheis, PhD, at Drexel University.
 He presented on his research project, “Prospective Memory Acquisition in Multiple Sclerosis.”

-Trey Anderson is a doctoral student of Tim Elliott, PhD, at Texas A&M University.
+Trey Anderson is a doctoral student of Timothy R. Elliott, PhD, at Texas A&M University.
 He presented his research project on “Depression Among Persons with Sensory Disabilities in a Rural, Underserved Region.”

 Sara Martindale, a graduate student at Baylor University, won first place for her poster, “Action and Emotion-focused Coping Styles as a Mediator Between Neuropsychological Functioning and Quality of Life Outcomes in Operations Enduring and Iraqi Freedom (OEF/OIF) Veterans.”
 She was mentored by Sara L. Dolan, PhD (Baylor University) and Sandra B. Morissette, PhD (VA VISN17 Center of Excellence for Research on returning War Veterans).